mattsantand/pynumericalphasematching/README.md

 It consists of five modules

-* waveguide, helpful to describe the properties of the guiding system
+* `waveguide.py`, helpful to describe the properties of the guiding system
-* noise, used to describe the nose properties of the guiding system
+* `noise.py`, used to describe the nose properties of the guiding system
-* phasematching, used to calculate the phasematching spectrum
+* `phasematching.py`, used to calculate the phasematching spectrum
-* pump, used to generate a 2D pump spectrum to compute joint spectral amplitudes (JSA)
+* `pump.py`, used to generate a 2D pump spectrum to compute joint spectral amplitudes (JSA)
-* utilities, with some common functions
+* `utilities.py`, with some common functions

 ### Examples

 To run a simulation, you need to
-1. Create a waveguide object
+1. Create a `waveguide` object
-2. Load the waveguide object into a phasematching object
+2. Load the `waveguide` object into a phasematching object
-3. Run the *calculate_phasematching* method of the phasematching object
+3. Run the `calculate_phasematching` method of the phasematching object

 #### Waveguide definition